 The Company's shares, which had traded as high as \$61 in 1972 and \$42 in 1974, were down to just under \$5.
 By the time of the 1976 annual shareholders meeting at the Washington Statler Hilton, panic was in the air and pitchforks were drawn.
-Within a month, CEO Peck was booted.
+Within a month, CEO Gidden was booted.
 By then, the stock was little more than \$2 per share.
 (A sad aside: The Goodwin's had bequeathed their stock to their son Leo, Jr., who had margined the stock to the hilt.
-Tragically, after the stock crashed, he took his life.)
+Tragically, after the stock crashed, he took his life.
+Another aside, Shelby Davis, he of New York Venture fund fame became the largest shareholder in the late 1960's - early 1970's and was added to GEICO board.
+Davis had margined his personal holdings in GEICO and were it not for his significant holdings in Japanese stocks (shares of John Templeton at the time) he could have been wiped out too.)

 Enter the "The Babe Ruth of Insurance."
 In May 1976, the GEICO board of directors hired former Traveler's executive John Byrne as chairman, president and CEO.
 Byrne, brusque as they come, had recently cemented his industry chops at Traveler's home and auto insurance lines.
 Byrne wasted little time in turning around GEICO's operations.
 "Operation Bootstrap" commenced post-haste.
 Byrne was ruthless in cutting costs, increasing rates and re-underwriting the Company's entire book of business.
 These measures included firing 4,000 of the Company's 7,000 employees, closing 100 offices, exiting the Massachusetts and Jew Jersey markets and immediately raising rates by 40%.
-Byrne was also uniquely successful in putting together a consortium of 27 of the Company's competitors to jointly reinsure GEICO's existing book of business.
+Byrne was also uniquely successful in putting together a consortium of 27 insurance companies, including competitors, as well as Berkshire's National Indemnity to jointly reinsure GEICO's existing book of business.